HariR1893/TECHNOHACKS-CURRENCY-CONVERTOR/README.md

 # TECHNOHACKS-CURRENCY-CONVERTOR
 Repository showcasing my completed projects and tasks during my Web Development internship at TECHNOHACKS.
-Here, you'll find the code and documentation for the various assignments and projects I worked on, demonstrating my growth and skills as a Java intern at TECHNOHACKS.
+Here, you'll find the code and documentation for the various assignments and projects I worked on, demonstrating my growth and skills as a Web Development intern at TECHNOHACKS.

 ## TASK 4 CURRENCY CONVERTER